-Percentage of patients, aged 18 years and older, who undergo a procedure under an inhalational general anesthetic, AND who have three or more risk factors for post-operative nausea and vomiting (PONV), who receive combination therapy consisting of at least two prophylactic pharmacologic antiemetic agents of different classes preoperatively or intraoperatively.
+Percentage of adult patients who undergo general anesthesia (in which an inhalational anesthetic is administered AND who have three or more risk factors for post-operative nausea and vomiting) and receive combination therapy consisting of at least two prophylactic pharmacologic antiemetic agents of different classes preoperatively or intraoperatively.

 Postoperative nausea and vomiting (PONV) is a common and unpleasant outcome of anesthesia care that can lead to other complications, lengthening the patient’s recovery period after surgery1.
 Effective management of PONV leads to optimal patient outcomes and comfort during the postoperative period.2 The Apfel score is one of the most common risk predictors for PONV and is based on 4 variables: female gender, nonsmoking status, history of PONV or motion sickness and postoperative opioid administration.
 The presence of each additional risk factor increases a patients risk of PONV by twenty percent.3 Although including a prophylactic anti-emetic administration protocol that considers such risk factors has shown to reduce the incidence of PONV, there is high variability in this outcome.4-7